 How to Make Lamb Korma

-In this simple lamb korma recipe, I am able to mimic the slow-cooked taste of an authentic lamb korma curry recipe by pressure cooking it in the Instant Pot.
-Pressure cooking not only tenderizes the meat, but it also infuses it with the spices and aromatics.
+In this simple lamb korma recipe, I mimic the slow-cooked taste of an authentic lamb korma curry by pressure cooking it in the Instant Pot.
+Pressure cooking not only tenderizes the meat but also infuses it with spices and aromatics.
+Here's how I make this lamb curry:

 - Add tomato paste with ¼ cup of water.
 This deglazes the pot as well as helps blend the tomato paste.
 (Pic 2)